 I could have been one of those statistics since I have only competed three years in the classroom.
 Luckily my district allowed me to travel to Austin, Texas for iPadPalooza.
 When I first got there and attended some of the concurrent sessions, I wan't totally impressed.
 A lot of these teachers that were presenting were doing things that were very similar to my classroom and some just weren't great presenters.
 I know that I'm not the best teacher in the world, but didn't feel inspired.

 Two days passed and then on the final day: AAAHHH.
 Finally seeing presenters that inspired me to make more change within my classroom.
 Meghan Zigmond, Don Goble, Todd Nesloney, Don Goble, and Richard Wells had me leaving with ideas on how I can improve my classroom.
 Meghan helped me to realize how I need to have my students creating more.
 Don helped me show the power of movies to share learning.
 Todd showed me how I need to incorporate PBL, and Richard gave me better insight how one acronym (PBL, UBL, QFAT) is not always the most effective when teaching students.

-After three years of being so hard on myself, I finally felt inspired to make bigger changes in my classroom.
-The passion I had for teaching was back and I'm excited to see how my classroom will change over the next school year.
+After three years of being so hard on myself, I finally felt inspired to make big changes in my classroom.
+The passion I had for teaching is back and I'm excited to see how my classroom will change over the next school year.